Busted! 12 Myths about Corruption

 "Trade practice" does not constitute a defence for bribery.

-“There should not be any problem if I sponsor my client’s annual dinner”
+"There should not be any problem if I award a contract to a company which I have financial interest."

 "A company director can receive personal benefits at work to subsidise his business expenditures"